MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsClsConfiguration.md

 ```

 ### CommonParameters
-This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).
+This cmdlet supports the common parameters: `-Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
+For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).`

 ## INPUTS

 ###
 None.
-New-CsClsConfiguration does not accept pipelined input.

-###
-None.
 The New-CsClsConfiguration cmdlet does not accept pipelined input.

 ## OUTPUTS

-###
-New-CsClsConfiguration creates new instances of the icrosoft.Rtc.Management.WritableConfig.Settings.CentralizedLogging.CentralizedLoggingConfiguration object.

 ###
 The New-CsClsConfiguration cmdlet creates new instances of the icrosoft.Rtc.Management.WritableConfig.Settings.CentralizedLogging.CentralizedLoggingConfiguration object.